Forget your everyday worries and clear your head. Where could be better for that than hiking in the Tyrolean Oberland?

 Experience the most beautiful tours of Tyrol together with your guide and benefit from their impressive know-how.
 At the same time, you’ll find out interesting facts about the captivating plant and animal life of the mountainous Alpine region!

-Hiking with Gisela
+Hiking with guide

-The diverse programme with mountain guide Gisela is particularly popular, taking you on exciting hikes to explore the herbs and plants, sunrise walks and tours of gorges and, of course, to the prettiest spots around Ried, Prutz and Pfunds.
+The diverse programme with a mountain guide is particularly popular, taking you on exciting hikes to explore the herbs and plants, sunrise walks and tours of gorges and, of course, to the prettiest spots around Ried, Prutz and Pfunds.
 Sound exactly like your type of holiday?

 Up to the peaks with the mountain professionals